• Features

 Dean Page Keeton and Academic Freedom at UT Austin: Three Archival Letters

-One bonus of archival research is to discover documents irrelevant to the topic but so evocative that they can’t be ignored.
-In the State Bar of Texas archives, I found three letters from June 1960 between W. Page Keeton (1909-1999), Dean of the School of Law of The University of Texas and two lawyers.
-Those letters caused a detour from my project for a while.
+One bonus of archival research is discovering documents irrelevant to the topic but so evocative that they can’t be ignored.
+In the State Bar of Texas archives, I found three letters from June 1960 between Werdner Page Keeton (1909-1999), Dean of the School of Law of The University of Texas, and two lawyers.
+Those letters caused me to detour from my project for a while.

 Black and white image of W. Page Keeton, Dean of the UT Law School, 1949-1974